Importance of maintenance

 Consult an engineer, specialising in assessing old structures, to examine the building for signs of structural failure.
-Obtain a report by a conservation specialist on the condition of the heritage place, including a dilapidation schedule (or schedule of necessary repairs) where defects and their causes and remedies are identified.
+Obtain a report by a conservation specialist on the condition of the heritage place.
+This should included a dilapidation schedule (or schedule of necessary repairs), where defects and their causes and remedies are identified.

 Evaluate future work

-Before starting, check the impacts of future work on the heritage place, its occupants, environment and workers involved, such as the effects of removing lead paint.
+Before starting, check the impacts of future work on the heritage place, its occupants, environment and workers (e.g. impacts of removing lead paint).

 Check for termites

 Termites are white ants that tunnel long distances for timber, their main food source.
 Undertake regular inspections to detect termite activities so action can be taken before major damage occurs.
 Install ant caps (metal shields on top of building stumps) to delay and prevent termites entering the building frame.

 A maintenance manual is an essential part of a regular maintenance program.
 The manual should include a log book and housekeeping plan for the day-to-day care and management of a heritage place.
 Make a maintenance manual part of the conservation plan for a heritage place to provide for its ongoing care.

 The logbook and housekeeping plan pages include Word documents in a standard format which can be customised to suit the needs of a particular heritage place, depending on its size and complexity.